hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Jem.
 Call a quadrille, all scramble for a place,
 >
-> And few but would the post of honor grace,
+> And few but would the post of honour grace,
 >
 > Perhaps I should say, would themselves disgrace.
 >